cfstcyr/competition-informatique/README.md

 ---

-Here is some questions I wrote and solved for the algorithms problems competitions 2022-2023 at Polytechnique Montréal.
+Here is some questions I wrote and solved for the computer skills competition 2022-2023 at Polytechnique Montréal.

 - [Question 1](https://github.com/cfstcyr/competition-informatique/tree/main/src/question-1) : Count islands within a grid of 0s and 1s.
 - [Question 2](https://github.com/cfstcyr/competition-informatique/tree/main/src/question-2) : Find closest common node ancestor of two nodes in a tree.